Mahfuz1912/Ride-Xpress/README.md

 ## Contact

-For any questions or feedback, feel free to [Sabit Al Mahfuz, e.g., smahfuz945@gmail.com, issue tracker link].
+For any questions or feedback, feel free to [Sabit Al Mahfuz, smahfuz945@gmail.com,].